-Significance: Considered as the most sacred month of the year in Islamic religion, Ramadan is believed to be the time when Muhammad received the initial revelations of the holy book, Quran.
-In the Islamic culture, Ramadan is the month when people must indulge in good deeds, charity, fasting, spiritual awakening and increased worship as all good acts done during this month gets multiplied by 70 with the mercy of Allah.
+Significance: Considered as the most sacred month of the year in the Islamic religion, Ramadan is believed to be the time when Muhammad received the initial revelations of the holy book, Quran.
+In the Islamic culture, Ramadan is the month when people must indulge in good deeds, charity, fasting, spiritual awakening and increased worship, as all good acts done during this month get multiplied by 70 with the mercy of Allah.

 Where to celebrate Ramadan in India?

 Significance: An important Hindu festival celebrated on the ninth day of Chaitra Navratri, Ram Navami was the day when the seventh avatar of Lord Vishnu descended on earth.
 He was incarnated as Ram with a motive to establish great moral values known as dharma and beat evils of society, known as adharm.
 Hence the birth anniversary of Lord Ram is a grand celebration in the country.